The Jeremy Kyle Show

-The show was based on confrontations in which guests attempt to resolve personal problems, often related to family and romantic relationships, sex and addiction.
-It featured psychotherapist Graham Stanier, who assisted the guests during and after the show's broadcast, along with the use of lie detectors, despite lack of scientific evidence supporting the use of the equipment.
+The show's content centered on confrontations in which guests attempt to resolve personal conflicts, often related to family and romantic relationships, sex and addiction.
+It featured psychotherapist Graham Stanier, who assisted the guests during and after the show's broadcast, along with the use of polygraphs, despite lack of scientific evidence supporting the use of the device as a lie detector.

 The Jeremy Kyle Show became controversial for placing guests in confrontational situations, with Kyle often chastising guests whom he felt had acted in morally dubious or irresponsible ways and stressing the importance of traditional family values, while guests frequently displayed strong emotions such as anger and distress.
 Despite ITV disputing claims that guests were mistreated on the programme and misled by researchers, a judge described the programme as "human bear-baiting" during a prosecution of guests who had a violent altercation on the programme.
-On 15 May 2019, the programme was cancelled following the suspected suicide of a guest, whose appearance had been filmed in the week before but not aired.
+On 15 May 2019, the programme was cancelled, following the suicide of Steve Dymond, a guest whose appearance had been filmed in the week before but not aired.
+In September 2024, a coroner exonerated the programme as the cause of or as a contributory factor in Dymond's suicide, finding there was "no causal link" between the two.

 Background

 In late 2004, Trisha Goddard left from ITV to move her talk show to Channel 5.
 Radio broadcaster Jeremy Kyle was drafted in to host a talk show, The Jeremy Kyle Show, which was first broadcast on 4 July 2005 in ITV's weekday 9:25am slot.

-During the launch week of the programme and the week of Kyle's 40th birthday the show was overshadowed by news coverage of the London tube bombings.
+During the launch week of the programme and the week of Kyle's 40th birthday, the show was overshadowed by news coverage of the London tube bombings.
 Earlier in that week, a transmission breakdown disrupted one of the first three showings.
 In 2007, the show was nominated for the "Most Popular Factual Programme" award at the 13th National Television Awards, although lost in that category to Top Gear.